 Mobile Location Analytics (MLA)

-New technologies, which rely on the fact that most people carry a mobile device, now allow retailers to receive signals from devices that are in or near their stores.
+New technologies, which rely on the fact that most people carry a mobile device, now allow venues such as airports, stores, and hotels to receive signals from devices that are in or near them.
 If your mobile device has Wi-Fi or Bluetooth turned on, it broadcasts a unique number – called a MAC address – that can be logged by Wi-Fi equipment or Bluetooth sensors.
 A MAC address is simply a 12-character string of letters and numbers; it doesn’t contain personal information like your name, email address, or phone number.

-Since a MAC address is unique to each device, special analytics software can be used to generate reports about customer traffic in a store based on the MAC addresses that are detected at any given time.
-For instance, a retailer can learn how many unique customers walk into a store, and the path shoppers take as they move throughout the store.
-A retailers can then use this information to improve customer service – by making sure there are enough employees in the store, reducing wait times, or improving store layouts.
+Since a MAC address is unique to each device, special analytics software can be used to generate reports about customer traffic in a store based on the MAC addresses that are detected at any given time (see sample reports here).
+For instance, a venue can learn how many unique customers walk into it, and the path customers take as they move around.
+A venue can then use this information to improve customer service – by making sure there are enough employees available, reducing wait times, or improving venue layouts.

 This website provides more details about these technologies, the information they collect and how it is used, and your choices.